Teach Philosophy 101

 The second problem is that other students often find it distracting if a student in front of them is using the computer for non-classroom related activities.
 Some professors have forbidden laptops altogether.
 All of this leads to the question of whether there is a sensible compromise.

-Jake Wright (University of Minnesota, Rochester) has published a defense of the restriction of the usage of mobile devices (including laptops and tablets) in Introductory Philosophy classrooms, which permits their use only during "open periods announced by the professor."
+Jake Wright (University of Minnesota, Rochester) has published a defense of the restriction of the usage of mobile devices (including laptops and tablets) in Introductory Philosophy classrooms, and permits their use only during "open periods announced by the professor."
 Helpfully, Wright's piece is based on empirical findings related to the effects of mobile devices on learning and addresses several common objections both to the prohibition and allowance of electronic devices.

 Briefly, Wright's policy is as follows:

-• Phones (smartphones or otherwise) are not permitted in the classroom; they should be silenced and put away.
+Phones (smartphones or otherwise) are not permitted in the classroom; they should be silenced and put away.

-• "Tablets and laptops are similarly prohibited, except during open laptop periods during specific tasks, like group writing projects," which are explicitly announced by the instructor.
+"Tablets and laptops are similarly prohibited, except during open laptop periods during specific tasks, like group writing projects," which are explicitly announced by the instructor.
 Students are discouraged from using their devices for any other purpose during those open periods (Wright 2016, 314).

-• Students using prohibited devices during times other than the open period have their grades penalized.
+Students using prohibited devices during times other than the open period have their grades penalized.

 TP101 also welcomes other suggestions for dealing with the question of laptop and mobile device usage in the classroom.